1. DRINKING TOO MUCH

 - Choose one show at a time.
 Don’t try to keep up with the Kardashians, Dexter, and House of Cards all at once.

 No one likes or respects a couch potato.
 It’s fun every once in a while but making it an everyday ritual will suck the life right out of you.
 Numerous studies show direct links between excessive television watching and obesity.
 The average American spends 5 hours a day in front of the TV, meanwhile two-thirds of Americans are overweight.
 The “mindless snacking” that is induced by TV comas and food advertisements are a major contributor to this.
-Once again, being attractive to that special someone starts with physical appearance.
-Of course your personality and various other aspects play a role but what really catches someone’s eye in the first place?
-We are visual creatures so kick the TV habit, and you’ll notice improved health changes right away.

 6. NOT EXERCISING